Karla Faye Tucker was the first woman to be executed since 1863, and only four have been executed since then.

 Following a month-long police investigation, both Karla Faye Tucker and Daniel Garrett were arrested for the murders of Shawn Dean and Deborah Thornton.
 However, while she was in prison, she began reading the Bible and became devoutly religious, officially converting to Christianity in October of 1983.

 The couple was tried separately.
 The charges for Deborah Thornton’s murder were dropped after Tucker testified against Garrett, but in 1984 she was found guilty of the murder of Shawn Dean and sentenced to the death penalty.
 In 1995, she married her prison minister, Reverend Dana Lane Brown, in a Christian ceremony held inside the prison walls.

 Her case drew attention from all across the country, in part because of the death penalty was rarely given to women, and in part because of her dramatic conversion to Christianity.
-Many Christian leaders, including Pat Robertson and Pope John Paul II, rallied around her, supporting her efforts to have the deal penalty sentence repealed.
+Many Christian leaders, including Pat Robertson and Pope John Paul II, rallied around her and her efforts to have the death penalty sentence repealed.
 She appealed for clemency, saying that she had been on drugs at the time of the murder and, had she been sober, she never would have committed the crime.

 She also claimed that Christianity had changed her into a force for good, saying in a statement that “I can promise you this: If you commute my sentence to life, I will continue for the rest of my life in this earth to reach out to others to make a positive difference in their lives.”

 Despite the support from many other important leaders – including Speaker of the House Newt Gingrich, the Italian Prime Minister, and even Ronald Carlson, Thornton’s brother – her appeals were rejected.